Jarnomer/inception/README.md

 ## 📝 General

-Goal of the project is learn `Docker` basics by setting up function Wordpress and database.
+Goal of the project is learn `Docker` basics by setting up function Wordpress and website.

 Project uses `Nginx` for networking, `MariaDB` for the database and `WordPress` for the website.